chriswon98/chriswon98.github.io/essays/git-good.md

 ---
 ## My journey so far

 First off, I would like to mention how lucky the younger generation is to experience programing at a young age.
 At my old high school, they now host summer camps for elmentary schoolers to learn coding for several weeks.
-I cannot reverse time and redo my life with coding at an early age.
+I cannot reverse time and start coding from an early age.
 For those starting off in their later years, this is a story for you.

 As a high schooler, I wanted to become an aerospace engineer but there were no such programs avaiable in Hawaii back in 2016.
 Thus, I went for my second choice to study electrical engineering.
-It wasn't until the second semester of college that I took my first course in programing, an introduction to C.
+It wasn't until the second semester of college that I took my first course in programing, an introduction to C. I struggled in the beginning as most of my peers had some background in programing and they easily finished programing assignments.
+I, on the other hand, was usually one of the last to finish.
+I felt like I was slamed to the ground and couldn't get up.
+It was then and there that I decided that I needed to change my approach.

+The first step was getting help from my professor and TA.
+I asked them if they could explain the concepts in a different way as I didn't catch on in the lecture.
+The second step, and prehaps the key step, was a lot of practice.
+This involved redoing the practice code several times and trying my own variations of that code.
+Eventually, I caught up to my peers and could preform just as well as they did.
+Several years later, I am proficent in several languages (C, C++, Python) and have greater confidence in my programing skills.

 ## It's like riding a bike

-Ever hear people ragging on engineering companies for delivering late and way over budget?
-Well, some engineering jobs are really difficult, especially if the requirements and funding are undulating underneath you.
-Because of the nature of the problem, sometimes engineering firms require large amounts of engineers and workers, inviting further problems and delays.

-The Honolulu Rail project at home has become this sort of poster child of failure, budget overrun and overall incompetence in Hawaii.
-Well, working though regulatory boards and fiscal procedures in Hawaii seems like it's a mind bogglingly difficult job to do.
-Granted, there might be some fishy stuff going on, but I refuse to believe that everyone is involved for nefarious reasons.

-The problem of creating an unprecedented public transportation backbone on an island is difficult!
-I'm not sure we would have done it right, even if the best people were involved.
+As mentioned earlier, practice is key.
+I like to remind myself that coding is like riding a bike.
+The first few attempts are highly to result in the bike crashing.
+With warning and errors flashing on the screen, it can feel highly discouraging to get on that bike again.
+From there progress is gradually made until the training wheels come off and more complicated manuvers (i.e. object oriented programing) are attempted.
+Then comes large projects like creating a video game.
+All along the way it is possible (and likely) for the bike to crash again.
+However, practice is what helps riding the bike (coding) to be less scary and decreses the chances of severe bike crashes in the future.

 ## Problem solving?